FixedEffects/InteractiveFixedEffectModels.jl/README.md

-This package estimates factor models on dataframes, and more generally on datasets in a "panel" form, where each row represents a pair (id, time).
-This "panel" form is easier to work with and more memory efficient than a matrix N x T
+This package estimates factor models on datasets in a "panel" form, where each row represents a pair id x time.
+Compared to the matrix N x T approach, a panel data is generally easier to work with and more memory efficient than a matrix N x T

-#### Factor Models
 Construct an object of type `PanelFactorModel`,

 ```julia